 Your first Payroll Giving contribution is made on your next pay day.
 However, if you are signing up towards the end of the month – after your employer’s payroll has been processed – your first contribution will be made the following pay day.

-Can I stop giving when I want?
+Can I control my payments when I want?

 Is there an administration fee?

 Yes, but only a small one.
 Your employer will use a Payroll Giving Agent to distribute the donations that you make.
 The Payroll Giving Agents are charities that need to make a small charge to cover their operating costs.
 Some employers pay this fee on your behalf so we receive your full donation.
 If your employer doesn’t pay the fee, the Payroll Giving Agent will deduct it from your donation before passing it on to us.
 This will be between 2% and 4%.

 What should I do if my employer doesn’t currently have a scheme?